Kobyz: In Karakalpak music

 The kobyz is still played today by jyrau (one of the two types of Karakalpak bard), as accompaniment during recitation of epics and dastan.
 The kobyz punctuates spoken narrative, plays the melodic line in unison with the voice during the sung parts, supports sustained notes in the voice by repeatedly bowing the same note, and plays the melody when the jyrau is not singing.

 The jyrau sings with a guttural, raspy timbre, in a style common to many nomadic groups of Central Asia, Mongolia, and Southern Siberia.
 Although this timbre was in the past associated with shamanic practice, living memory of this has died out, and modern jyrau instead interpret the timbre as a vocal imitation of the kobyz itself.

+In Karakalpakstan, the instrument is made from local woods such as mulberry or apricot, with a leather-covered body and two horsehair strings.
+UNESCO describes it as a portable instrument associated with a nomadic way of life and with male zhyrau who perform epic narratives in a distinctive vocal style.

+The art is transmitted within families and through master–apprentice teaching, as well as in workshops and formal educational settings.
+UNESCO identified reduced transmission, declining interest, urbanization, limited training opportunities and insufficient resources as threats to the continuation of the tradition.
+An eighteen-month safeguarding project carried out from 2023 to 2025 documented instrument-making and zhyrau performance techniques and organized training for younger craftspeople and performers.

+In 2025, UNESCO inscribed the Art of crafting and playing Kobyz, as practised in the Republic of Karakalpakstan in Uzbekistan, on the List of Intangible Cultural Heritage in Need of Urgent Safeguarding.
+The decision emphasized documentation, education, community participation and intergenerational transmission as central parts of the safeguarding programme.